Karey Burke

 President, 20th Television

-Karey Burke is president of 20th Television, the powerhouse studio behind a diverse slate of award-winning and critically acclaimed programming across multiple platforms.
-The studio serves as a content engine within the Disney ecosystem, including series currently in production for ABC, Disney+, Freeform, FX, Hulu, National Geographic, Onyx Collective and other outside platforms.
+Karey Burke is president of 20th Television, the powerhouse studio behind a diverse slate of award-winning and critically acclaimed programming, serving as a content engine within the Disney ecosystem, including series currently in production for ABC, Disney+, FX, Hulu and Onyx Collective, in addition to outside platforms.

 Burke previously served as president of ABC Entertainment from December 2018 through November 2020, where she developed some of the most critically acclaimed and widely viewed live television events, including two Emmy Award-winning “Live in Front of a Studio Audience” specials as well as “The Wonderful World of Disney presents The Little Mermaid Live!” – which premiered as the most-watched live TV musical in four years.
 Under her leadership, ABC ranked as the No. 1 entertainment network of the 2019-2020 season and, for the first time in 24 years, regained the title as the No. 1 network for summer in 2019, propelled by the No. 1 series of summer – “The Bachelorette” – and an expanded and successful “Summer Fun & Games” brand.
 Additionally, ABC had two of the top four comedy series with “The Conners” and “The Goldbergs,” along with two of fall 2020’s top three new series: David E. Kelley’s “Big Sky” and game show “Supermarket Sweep” hosted by Leslie Jones.